oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 3. Select the **Data Center** the cluster will belong to from the drop-down list.
 4. Enter the **Name** and **Description** of the cluster.
 5. Select the **CPU Name** and **Compatibility Version** from the drop-down lists.
 It is important to match the CPU processor family with the minimum CPU processor type of the hosts you intend to attach to the cluster, otherwise the host will be non-operational.
 6. Select either the **Enable Virt Service** or **Enable Gluster Service** radio button to define whether the cluster will be populated with virtual machine hosts or with Gluster-enabled nodes.
-Note that you cannot add Red Hat Enterprise Virtualization Hypervisor hosts to a Gluster-enabled cluster.
+Note that you cannot add oVirt Node hosts to a Gluster-enabled cluster.
 7. Click the **Optimization** tab to select the memory page sharing threshold for the cluster, and optionally enable CPU thread handling and memory ballooning on the hosts in the cluster.
 8. Click the **Cluster Policy** tab to optionally configure a cluster policy, scheduler optimization settings, enable trusted service for hosts in the cluster, and enable HA Reservation.
 9. Click the **Resilience Policy** tab to select the virtual machine migration policy.